mjopenglsdl/small3d/README.md

 #### Set up the rest of the libraries
 Unzip the SDL2, SDL2_ttf, GLEW and GLM archives.
 For SDL2 and SDL2_ttf, copy the contents of their include directories to *small3d/deps/include* and all the .lib and .dll files from their *lib/x86* directories to *small3d/deps/lib*.
 For GLEW, copy the contents of *lib/Release/Win32* to *small3d/deps/lib* and the *GL* directory from include to *small3d/deps/include*.
 Also copy *bin/Release/Win32/glew32.dll* to *small3d/deps/lib*.
 Finally, for GLM, copy the *glm* directory from within the other *glm* directory to *small3d/deps/include* (there are no binaries/libraries).

+#### Getting Started
+The best way to get started is to take a look at the source coude in *samplegame*.
+You can also compile the API documentation using doxygen.
+From the repository directory, execute:

+	doxygen doxygenConfig/doxygen

+The documentation will be created in a directory called *documentation*, inside the repository.
+Just open html/index.html.
+I am using doxygen v1.8.11, but it should compile with other versions too.

 #### Build small3d and the sample game
 Create a directory inside *small3d*, called *build*.
 Then build the solution: